California myotis: Roosting activity

 During the day, the California myotis will roost in the bark of dead trees, particularly ponderosa pines, rock crevices, or buildings.
 The California myotis prefers forested areas and is seldom found in urban environments or open rural spaces.
-They tend to emerge just after dusk and just before dawn to forage.
-Diet includes moths, flies, and other flying insects.
-Their flight is slow and highly maneuverable, which assists in prey capture.
+However, they will occasionally roost in man-made structures like abandoned wooden houses, sign boards, and mine tunnels.
+Both male and female myotis tend to move around without a fixed preference for a specific or frequently used hiding place, instead choosing the most accessible hiding spot once they have finished foraging.